MaksiMental/Spotify_Classification/README.md

 see the folder Visualizations for all figures

 ## Requirements
+Note:

+If you get an error running cells with "Python 3.xx.x" requires ipykernel package, run the following comand to install ipykernal into python environment

+Command: '/usr/local/bin/python3 -m pip install ipykernel -U --user --force-reinstall'

-Note: you need a python kernel with a version that is newer than 3.12
+you need a python kernel with a version that is newer than 3.12

 See requirements.txt for packages and below to install.